awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secret.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-secretsmanager-secret-name"></a>
-The friendly name of the secret\.
-You can use forward slashes in the name to represent a path hierarchy\.
-For example, `/prod/databases/dbserver1` could represent the secret for a server named `dbserver1` in the folder `databases` in the folder `prod`\.
+The name of the new secret\.
+The secret name can contain ASCII letters, numbers, and the following characters: /\_\+=\.@\-
 Do not end your secret name with a hyphen followed by six characters\.
 If you do so, you risk confusion and unexpected results when searching for a secret by partial ARN\.
-Secrets Manager automatically adds a hyphen and six random characters at the end of the ARN\.
+Secrets Manager automatically adds a hyphen and six random characters after the secret name at the end of the ARN\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`
-*Maximum*: `256`
+*Maximum*: `512`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ReplicaRegions`  <a name="cfn-secretsmanager-secret-replicaregions"></a>
-\(Optional\) Custom type consisting of a `Region` \(required\) and the `KmsKeyId` which can be an `ARN`, `Key ID`, or `Alias`\.
+A custom type that specifies a `Region` and the `KmsKeyId` for a replica secret\.
 *Required*: No
 *Type*: List of [ReplicaRegion](aws-properties-secretsmanager-secret-replicaregion.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecretString`  <a name="cfn-secretsmanager-secret-secretstring"></a>
-\(Optional\) Specifies text data that you want to encrypt and store in this new version of the secret\.
+The text to encrypt and store in the secret\.
+We recommend you use a JSON structure of key/value pairs for your secret value\.
 Either `GenerateSecretString` or `SecretString` must have a value, but not both\.
 They cannot both be empty\.
-We recommend that you use the `GenerateSecretString` property to dynamically generate a random password\.
+We recommend that you use the `GenerateSecretString` property to generate a random password\.
-If you create a secret by using the Secrets Manager console then Secrets Manager puts the protected secret text in only the `SecretString` parameter\.
-The Secrets Manager console stores the information as a JSON structure of key/value pairs that the Lambda rotation function knows how to parse\.
-For storing multiple values, we recommend that you use a JSON text string argument and specify key/value pairs\.
-For information on how to format a JSON parameter for the various command line tool environments, see [Using JSON for Parameters](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#cli-using-param-json)\.
-For example:
- `{"username":"bob","password":"abc123xyz456"}`
-If your command\-line tool or SDK requires quotation marks around the parameter, you should use single quotes to avoid confusion with the double quotes required in the JSON text\.
 *Required*: No
 *Type*: String
-*Minimum*: `0`
-*Maximum*: `65536`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-secretsmanager-secret-tags"></a>
-The list of user\-defined tags associated with the secret\.
-Use tags to manage your AWS resources\.
-For additional information about tags, see [TagResource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)\.
+A list of tags to attach to the secret\.
+Each tag is a key and value pair of strings in a JSON text string, for example:
+ `[{"Key":"CostCenter","Value":"12345"},{"Key":"environment","Value":"production"}]`
+Secrets Manager tag key names are case sensitive\.
+A tag with the key "ABC" is a different tag from one with key "abc"\.
+If you check tags in permissions policies as part of your security strategy, then adding or removing a tag can change permissions\.
+If the completion of this operation would result in you losing your permissions for this secret, then Secrets Manager blocks the operation and returns an `Access Denied` error\.
+For more information, see [Control access to secrets using tags](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples.html#tag-secrets-abac) and [Limit access to identities with tags that match secrets' tags](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples.html#auth-and-access_tags2)\.
+For information about how to format a JSON parameter for the various command line tool environments, see [Using JSON for Parameters](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#cli-using-param-json)\.
+If your command\-line tool or SDK requires quotation marks around the parameter, you should use single quotes to avoid confusion with the double quotes required in the JSON text\.
+The following restrictions apply to tags:
++ Maximum number of tags per secret: 50
++ Maximum key length: 127 Unicode characters in UTF\-8
++ Maximum value length: 255 Unicode characters in UTF\-8
++ Tag keys and values are case sensitive\.
++ Do not use the `aws:` prefix in your tag names or values because AWS reserves it for AWS use\.
+You can't edit or delete tag names or values with this prefix\.
+Tags with this prefix do not count against your tags per secret limit\.
++ If you use your tagging schema across multiple services and resources, other services might have restrictions on allowed characters\.
+Generally allowed characters: letters, spaces, and numbers representable in UTF\-8, plus the following special characters: \+ \- = \. \_ : / @\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)